Rosenthal-type inequalities for the maximum of partial sums of stationary processes and examples: Moment inequalities for the maximum of partial sums under projective conditions

 \subsection{Rosenthal-type inequalities for stationary processes}

-Using a direct approach that combines the maximal inequality (\ref{cons1sub}) and the Lemma \ref{cross}, we obtain the following Rosenthal inequality for the maximum of the partial sums of a stationary process for all powers $p>2$.

-\begin{theorem} Let $p>2$ be a real number and let $(X_{i})_{i\in \mathbb{Z}}$ be an adapted stationary sequence in the sense of Notation \ref{notation1}.
-Then, for any positive integer $n$, the following inequality holds:
+Using a direct approach that combines maximal inequality (\ref{cons1sub}) and Lemma~\ref{cross}, we obtain the following Rosenthal inequality for the maximum of the partial sums of a stationary process for all powers $p>2$. \begin{theorem} Let $p>2$ be a real number, and let $(X_{i})_{i\in \mathbb{Z}}$ be an adapted stationary sequence in the sense of Notation \ref{notation1}.\vadjust{\goodbreak} Then, for any positive integer~$n$, the following inequality holds: